 Tim Babbe’s pots are all individual and handmade from clay that he mixes himself.
 Tim blends the raw materials according to his own recipe, before using a lump of clay without weighing it for each pot.

 All his stoneware are practical pieces fired at 1300 degrees making it equally suitable from oven to table.
 He uses natural materials from copper, iron, cobalt to seaweed for colour.
-Ash glaze is acquired from burning wood, explaining that different woods produce different colours
+Ash glaze is acquired from burning wood, which allows different woods to produce different colours.

 Jones, E. (2007) ‘Bowled Over’, 24SE7EN, 13 April, pp. 6–8.